KirillRV/Final_Project/README.md

 | `bets`         | Records individual user bets                 |
 | `transactions` | Logs all financial operations                |
 | `roles`        | User roles and permissions                    |

-*See the full DDL scripts and ER diagrams in the repository.*

 ---